ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 ===========================

 First make sure:
-- You are using the right 'ndless_installer_os-<version>.tns' file compatible with the Operating System (OS) version currently installed on your calculator
+- You are using the right 'ndless_installer-<version>.tno|tnc' file compatible with the Operating System (OS) version currently installed on your calculator
 - You have followed the steps in the troubleshooting section above
 - You don't find a solution on the web sites above

-Then count if you can:
-- the number of vertical bars of random pixels which appear at the top of the screen at installation time
-- The number of dotted lines which appear at the bottom of the screen
+Then count if you the number of dotted lines which appear at the bottom of the screen.

 E-mail this with anything which might help the authors to fix the issue.